311Roman Emperor, Diocletian, dies in Aspalathos (present-day Split, Croatia) at age 66.

 1948Ozzy Osbourne, of Black Sabbath, is born John Michael Osbourne in Aston, Birmingham, England.
 He rose to prominence in the early 1970s as the lead vocalist of the band, widely considered to be the first heavy metal band.
 Osbourne was fired from Black Sabbath in 1979, and has since had a successful solo career, releasing 11 studio albums.
 He is known as the Godfather of Heavy Metal.

-1949Mickey Thomas, of Jefferson Starship and Starship, is born in Cairo, Georgia.
+1949Mickey Thomas, of Jefferson Starship and Starship, is born John Michael Thomas in Cairo, Georgia.
+He also sang with The Elvin Bishop Group, who had a big hit with I Fooled Around and Fell in Love.

 1959The current flag of Singapore is adopted, six months after Singapore becomes self-governing within the British Empire.